LoserHasNoFuture/Cracking-Leetcode/Binary_search/436_Find_Right_Interval.md

 The only draw back of this code is that it has the risk of overflow.

-Overflow could happens in two situation:

-1. The length of input array is large
-2. The values in input array is large

 See my code below:

 ```